roma-glushko/awesome-distributed-system-projects/readme.md

 # Awesome Distributed System Projects

-This repository contains list of distributed system projects with open source code in various programming languages which may be review in order to better understand how to distributed services.
+This repository contains list of distributed system projects with open source code in various programming languages which may be useful in order to better understand how to build distributed services.

 ## Databases